JongIn666/ASL-Practice-Lab/README.md

 ## Needs work on

-- **A-E** currently, my model can only hand sign from A-E
+- **A-E** currently my model only works on hand sign from A-E
 - **static motion** My model takes in static motion.
 Some ASL sign includes dynamatic movement like J and Z.
 - **right hand** The model shows inconsistency between right hand and left hand.
+Greater accuracy for right hand.

 ---